Everyone has an occupation, or job, to do. A kid's occupation is to grow, learn,

 on learning, writing, and playing with toys or other kids.

-create activities that help kids find ways to do things that are hard for them because
+therapists create activities that help kids find ways to do things that are hard

 For example, an OT can help kids with cerebral